ThauTran/GoLang/GoLangDocs.md

 			```
 ---
 ### `2.
 VARIABLES, VALUES, AND FORMATING`
-- Next, I will introduct Variable, Values and Fomarting
+- Let's jump into variables, how to assign value, and the formatting
 	- Literals: numbers, strings, etc.
 		+ add (+), substract (-), multiply (*), divide (/), remainder (%)
 			```